openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 2022-02-28
 ==========

-* Elaborate on CC's responsibilites to fulfill their commitment
+* Elaborate on CC's responsibilities to fulfill their commitment
 * `Pull request #304 <https://github.com/openedx/open-edx-proposals/pull/304>`_

 2022-02-16
 ==========

-* Added clarifiations around the voting process for new CC members.
+* Added clarifications around the voting process for new CC members.
 * `Pull request #293 <https://github.com/openedx/open-edx-proposals/pull/293>`_

 2022-02-11
 ==========

-* Specify how to expand responsibilites for roles with fine-grained permissions (such as code committers)
+* Specify how to expand responsibilities for roles with fine-grained permissions (such as code committers)
 * `Pull request #296 <https://github.com/openedx/open-edx-proposals/pull/296>`_